Local Plan, Planning Library & Strategies

 A new Local Plan for Lancaster District

 The world does not stand still.
 We have published our new digital hub for the full review of the Local Plan.
 We hope that our new digital approach and the information will help everyone to understand the local plan process.
-We have asked for feedback, if you do find something is not clearly explained we will try to explain it better.
+We have asked for feedback, if you do find something is not clearly explained tell us and we will try to explain it better.
 The hub will be kept up to date as the new local plan is prepared.
 Please take a look - it has gone live

 In addtion to the Local Plan documents, you can view a number of other planning, housing and heritage & design (conservation) documents, reports and strategies below.